todbott/voter/README.md

 - 5 tests that test functions in the database, and
 - 2 tests that make sure things are present in the document

-To run the tests, simply run the following command in the project directory:
+To run the tests, simply run either of the following commands in the project directory:

 ### `npm test`
+### `npm run test`

 ## Deployment